PoojaM-eng/PoojaM-eng/README.md

 Currently, solving SQL case studies. (uploaded a repo for case 1, case 2, case 3 is under progress)

-Completed few projects in machine learning and python.
+Completed few projects for data analysis using python.